Tintin – Le Temple du Soleil – Le Spectacle Musical: Music

 The show boasts an orchestral score composed by Dirk Brossé with lyrics by Seth Gaaikema (adapted to French by Didier Van Cauwelaert and performed by l'Orchestre National de Belgique (the Belgian National Orchestra).
 There are around twenty different songs in the show, and a few reprises.
 The two main themes that run throughout the show are Haddock's (first heard when he performs the trick with the whisky, later heard in full at Moulinsart and the port) and Soleil, or Tintin's theme, sung first after his leaving the hospital and as a finale.

 A CD release, containing 18 studio-recorded songs sung by the original cast, appeared in 2002.
 Most songs were present in their full versions as heard in the show.
 Some songs were not featured, partly because they were variations on others already present (for example, Rien dans les manches being a pared-down version of Mille millions de mille sabords).
 A notable omission was Promenade avec Tournesol, a cheerful tune that would have appeared between tracks 9 and 10 on the CD.

-Staging & effects
+Staging and effects

-The show features an incredible array of special effects and imaginative staging, including :
+The show features special effects and staging including: